 This content is also included in the free Dataiku Academy course, Basics 101, which is part of the Core Designer learning path.
 Register for the course there if you’d like to track and validate your progress alongside concept videos, summaries, hands-on tutorials, and quizzes.

-A dataset in DSS can be any piece of data in a tabular format.
-Examples of possible DSS datasets include:
+A dataset in Dataiku can be any piece of data in a tabular format.
+Examples of possible Dataiku datasets include:

 an uploaded Excel spreadsheet